 What can we learn from this heart-breaking case?
 Never convict someone for murder based solely on the testimony of an eye-witness.
 To this day authorities are not certain whether or not Cantu was actually guilty or not, and later statements are contradictory.
 If you are interested on the subject I strongly recommend you to read Did Texas Execute an Innocent Man?

-Another appalling case that resurfaced recently is that of Claude Jones, a man who was executed in the year 2000 for a crime, which he surprisingly enough, did not commit.
+Another appalling case of wrongfully convicted criminals that resurfaced recently is that of Claude Jones, a man who was executed in the year 2000 for a crime, which he surprisingly enough, did not commit.
 Recent DNA tests have caused a wave of disagreement towards the sentence that was given 20 years ago.
 According to recent discoveries, the strand of hair that was found at the scene of the crime did not belong to Claude Jones, as was initially considered, and this was the only piece of evidence that was used to determine the fate of another innocent man.
 During the trial, Jones’s attorneys fought very hard to submit the strand of hair to DNA testing, but they were refused every time.
 To say that the man was framed would be cheeky, but it seems that this was indeed the case.

 The truth is that there was no technology for DNA testing available when Claude Jones was convicted, but by the time of his execution it was possible to verify whether or not it did belong to him.
 Not even american president George Bush approved of his request, and in the end the man was put to death.
 After a few years, Judge Paul Murphy ruled in favor of the DNA testing, which proved that the man was not guilty of the crime.
 Claude Jones’s son said that he feels very relieved to know that his father was innocent, and he also considers that there are serious cracks in the criminal-justice system.